Optimal Gevrey regularity for supercritical quasi-geostrophic equations: Nonlinear estimates: case for

-\end{lem} \begin{rem} Note that if $\hat f$ is localized to $|\xi|\gtrsim N_0$, then the term $N_0^{2s+2} \|f \|_2^2 \|g\|_2$ can be dropped in \eqref{lem1_e2} and \eqref{lem1_e3}. \end{rem} \begin{proof} We first show \eqref{lem1_e1}.
+\end{lem} \begin{rem} Note that if $\hat f$ is localized to $|\xi|\gtrsim N_0$, then the low-frequency term $N_0^{2s+2} \|f \|_2^2 \|g\|_2$ can be dropped in \eqref{lem1_e2} and \eqref{lem1_e3}. \end{rem} \begin{proof} We first show \eqref{lem1_e1}.
 For simplicity of notation we shall write $R^{\perp} g$ as $g$.
 Note that in the final estimates the operator $R^{\perp}$ can be easily discarded since we are in the $L^2$ setting.
-On the Fourier side we have the expression of the LHS as (up to a multiplicative constant)
+On the Fourier side we express the LHS inside the absolute value as (up to a multiplicative constant)

 Observe that by a change of variable $\xi \to \eta -\tilde \xi$ (and dropping the tildes), we have

 Denote

 We just need to bound $N(g,f,f)$.
 By frequency localization, we have